 I sometimes take photos of bills and receipts I need to keep in mind.
 While Google doesn’t seem to recognize those terms, a broader search for paper displays all the photos that containing things written on paper and include bills, receipt, and even posters on walls.

 Google recently released a new free app called PhotoScan with the aim of letting you digitize all your old photos.
 If you’ve installed the app, you can access it by clicking the three lines at the top left of Google Photos, then clicking “Scan photos”.
 Going forward, simply search for scans whenever you want to see all the photos you digitized.

 8. Combining Values

 This tip is probably one of best when it works.
 It involves combining any two values mentioned above to create a more specific search term.
 So, for example, typing panorama morning displays all the panorama photos I took with daylight in them.
 The image below displays another result of this in action.

 Similarly, I can search for Becky July to see all the photos of my friend Becky taken in the month of July.
 Searching for Mark Scotland 2015 displays results of my friend Mark that were taken in Scotland on our hike in 2015.
 You get the drift.

 How Else Do You Use Google Photos?

-Google Photos’ search results are effectively utilizing the sheer power of advanced algorithms, which is a big reason to choose Google Photos over the competition.
+These search results are effectively utilizing the sheer power of advanced algorithms, which is a big reason to choose Google Photos over the competition.
 We even recommend using Google Photos over iCloud Photos.
 It compensates for its minor flaws by displaying the right search terms even if you make the odd typo.
 This is invaluable on a mobile device when you just want to find something quickly.

 I have over 5,000 photos saved to Google Photos and I’ve already written about why it’s my perfect vacation companion.
 Knowing that I can find any photo in a few seconds is evidence that Google search tools have extended way beyond its search engine.